Lampard provides update on Chelsea interest in 'top player' Havertz | Goal.com

 The Blues have already agreed a £47.5 million ($59m) deal to sign Havertz's Germany international team-mate Timo Werner, with Lampard's side how being tipped to also land the Leverkusen sensation.

-Chelsea, though, haven't yet made a concrete offer for Havertz, with Lampard telling reporters ahead of his side's Premier League meeting with Manchester City on Thursday that no bid has been lodged.
+Chelsea, though, haven't yet made a concrete offer for Havertz, with Lampard describing the forward as a "top player" but telling reporters ahead of his side's Premier League meeting with Manchester City that no bid has been lodged.

 Lampard says there have been no bids by Chelsea for Bayer Leverkusen player Kai Havertz.#CHEMCI— Chelsea FC (at 🏡) (@ChelseaFC) June 24, 2020